 4. Discuss in French, both orally and in writing, literary and visual texts or cultural artifacts of the French speaking world.

-5. Identify, evaluate and incorporate appropriate sources in research papers, presentations and senior theses.
+5. Identify, evaluate and incorporate appropriate sources in their research papers, presentations and senior theses.

-6. Write an advanced research senior thesis in French (or in English for dual majors) that articulates a clear and convincing argument about texts or cultural artifacts of the target culture.
+6. Write an advanced research senior thesis in French that articulates a clear and convincing argument about texts or cultural artifacts of the target culture.